Lou1sL/gba-io/README.md

 | 2nd | PC → GBA | USB Port → CYUSB3014 GPIF → AXI Stream FIFO → | |
 | | | | → Multiplexer → Buffer Address Translation → SDRAM |

-When the GBA console starts to write to the SDRAM, the FPGA will first check if the address range is within the available SRAM address range, then store the data to the SDRAM directly.
+When the GBA console starts to write to the SDRAM, the FPGA will first check if the address range is within the available SRAM address range, then send the data to the SDRAM directly.
 The USB FIFO will be put on hold during the GBA console ↔ SDRAM transaction.

 ### SDRAM Triple Frame Buffering, Cross Frequency Synchronization with Semaphores and Frames